Neuromarketing

 And while it is true that Neuromarketing potentially undesirable and unethical influence on consumers, it actually influences consumers in ways that are similar to old-fashioned marketing.

-Many forms of traditional advertising and marketing have been used with the goal of bypassing rational decision-making processes and hitting the "trigger points" of the brain.
-Often, these can certainly be just as persuasive as Neuromarketing-Techniques.
+Many forms of traditional advertising and marketing have been used with the aim of bypassing rational decision-making processes and hitting the "trigger points" of the brain.
+Often these can certainly be just as persuasive as Neuromarketing-Techniques.

 Nevertheless, it has made people realize that there are certain ethical aspects that should be considered.
 Questions of the ethical aspect of neuromarketing should be applied equally to conventional forms of marketing.
 The question of what makes marketing ethical should receive as much attention as the question of what makes it effective.